KaichengXu007/1724-Rust-Project/docs/PROJECT_DOCUMENTATION.md

 The service will:
 - Start on port 3000
-- Load models on first request
+- Serve the React frontend from `frontend/dist/`
-- Use sensible defaults
+- Pre-warm models on startup
 - Create sessions automatically

 ### First Request

-Test with cURL:
+Test the API with cURL:
 ```bash
 curl -X POST http://localhost:3000/completions \
   -H "Content-Type: application/json" \